Prince Harry Says He Fled U.K. With Meghan, Archie ‘Fearing for Our Lives’

-“It never needed to get to this point,” Harry said.
-“I’ve had conversations, I’ve written letters, I’ve written emails, and everything is just, no, you, this is not what's happening.
-You, you are, you are imagining it.
-And that's really, that's really hard to take.
-And if it had stopped, by the point that I fled my home country with my wife and my son fearing for our lives, then maybe this would’ve turned out differently.
-It’s hard.”

-However, Harry emphasized he is “100 per cent” sure there can be reconciliation between he and Meghan and the royal family—despite also calling the royal family "abusers."
+Prince Harry said that his family were “abusers” who had got “in bed with the devil” by cooperating with the media—and he could not remain silent in the face of “distortions” of the truth in his first solo interview Sunday night.

+However Harry, who insisted he is now happy, delivered an often contradictory performance in his first solo televised interview Sunday evening, also telling ITV’s Tom Bradby that he loved his brother and father, speaking tenderly about them and saying he wanted to reconcile with them, and “100%” believed that could happen.

-Asked if he expected to reconcile having "taken a flamethrower" to his bridges, Harry said: “Well they’ve shown absolutely no willingness to reconcile up until this point.
+Asked how he could expect to reconcile with them despite having “taken a flamethrower” to family bridges, Harry said: “Well they’ve shown absolutely no willingness to reconcile up until this point.
 And I'm not sure how honesty is burning bridges.
 You know, silence only allows the abuser to abuse.
 Right?
 So I don’t know how staying silent is ever gonna make things better.
 That’s genuinely what I believe.”

+Harry also said he felt “very at peace” and had “never been happier,” despite fleeing his “home country” with wife Meghan Markle and son Archie “fearing for our lives,” at the time of their so-called “Megxit.”

 The revelations tumbled forth as Harry gave the first televised interview for his bombshell memoir, Spare, to be released tomorrow.
+The Spanish translation of the book was accidentally released six days early in Spain last week, and its contents have been widely reported.
 Later Sunday evening, his interview with Anderson Cooper on CBS’ 60 Minutes was set to be broadcast.

-In the U.K. Harry sat down for the interview with British channel ITV anchor Tom Bradby who said at the outset of the interview that he had known Harry for 20 years through “good times and bad.”
+Harry discussed a recent article by Sun columnist Jeremy Clarkson in which Clarkson said he wanted Meghan to be paraded through the streets naked and pelted with excrement.
+His words caused near-universal condemnation.

+Harry said: "What he said was horrific and is hurtful and cruel towards my wife, but it also encourages other people around the U.K. and around the world, men particularly, to go and think that it's acceptable to treat women that way.
+To use my stepmother’s words recently as well, there is a global pandemic of violence against women."

 The interview featured extracts from the book read by Harry, including the opening sequence, in which Harry described being told by his father that his mother had died in a car crash.